How Much Does a Black Chain-Link Fence Cost to Install in 2025?

 Trying to decide between the less expensive galvanized, aluminized, and the higher-priced vinyl?
 They all have roughly the same life span of 15 to 20 years and require almost no maintenance.
 The main issues are cost, durability, and design.

-Standard chain link fence installation costs $1,300 to $3,300, about half as much as black vinyl.
+Standard chain link fence installation costs $1,300 to $3,300, a bit less than black vinyl.

 TypeProsCons

-Vinyl-coatedLooks better longer, many colors, corrosion resistant25% – 50% more expensive
+Vinyl-coatedLooks better longer, many colors, corrosion resistant25%–50% more expensive

 GalvanizedCorrosion resistant, Least expensiveIndustrial look stands out